Understanding different digital payment methods

-Today, things are changing.
-According to the Bank of England, cash accounted for 50% of payments in 2018 but that proportion fell to just 17% in 2020.
-The Covid pandemic also had a big impact on the number of people using cash to pay for things, in 2021 only 11% of transactions were cash, 45% were debit cards and 28% were credit cards or charge cards.
-So with cashless payments becoming the norm, how can you ensure your children understand this changing world of finance?
+The Covid pandemic had a big impact on the number of people using cash to pay for things.
+According to Bank of England, cash accounted for 50% of payments in 2018 but that proportion fell to just 17% in 2020.
+By 2031, UK Finance1 predicts that cash payments will account for 6% of all payments made.
+With cashless payments fast becoming the norm, how can you ensure your children understand this changing world of finance?

 “This is the modern challenge for anyone providing financial education,” says Zoe Renton, Policy Manager for Children and Young People at the Money and Pensions Service (MAPS).
 “The first things children learn about money relate to coins and cash, so as we shift towards more digital transactions, we have to adjust our approach accordingly – and the best way of teaching children about money is integrating it into their real lives, by discussing daily transactions with them.”